Lokidottir/parameterized-typesystems/README.md

 Operations such as typechecking and inference in this definition can be loosely defined as having the types `Term -> m Type` and `Term -> m Term`[1] respectively

-But we can type this better, and open up a lot of oppertunity if we pull out a specfic type AST from `Term` and replace it with a type variable, yeilding:
+But we can type this better, and open up a lot of opportunity if we pull out a specific type AST from `Term` and replace it with a type variable, yielding:

 ```haskell
 data Term t = Var String